NWJ9PB/FirePanel/README.md

 - **Database** `Built on MariaDB, You can recode if you uses other DB Types`

 Just Unpack the file on your *public_html* or anywhere that your webserver uses

+Go to `settings/config.php` to configure the initial settings for your needs

 ## Contact the Developers